7ep/demo/docs/BDD.md

 go to http://localhost:8080/demo/console
-For the URL: jdbc:h2:mem:training;MODE=PostgreSQL;DB_CLOSE_DELAY=-1 use an empty username and an empty password:
+For the URL: jdbc:h2:mem:training;MODE=PostgreSQL;DB_CLOSE_DELAY=-1 use an empty username and an empty password, and click Connect.

 At the console, we want to understand our context and get a sense of what we want to change.  we can run some commands to look at the loan table.